j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/docs/postprocessors.md

 This processor will wrap the content of the bundle with the "media" value defined in the Jawr configuration file associated to this bundle.
-Jawr will search for th value associated to : jawr.css.bundle.**bundleName**.media to find the media value to set.
+Jawr will search for th value associated to: jawr.css.bundle.**bundleName**.media to find the media value to set.
 If no media value is found, Jawr will set the media to **screen**.

-For example, if your bundle is define like this :
+For example, if your bundle is define like this:

             jawr.css.bundle.combine_print.id=/bundles/combine_print.css